 - Making – ‘to take or permit to be taken or make any [indecent images]’

 - Distribution – ‘to distribute or show any [indecent images]’

 These definitions pose more questions than answers.
 As case law evolves to address the subject matter of individual cases, the blurring of definitions has still not been addressed with regards to internet-connected devices and new technology.

-In 1995, as internet access grew, Parliament added the term ‘make’ to indecent images charges in response to the new trend of technology.
-This escalated less severe offences into the same category as offences involving production from source (i.e. taking indecent photographs of a child).
+In 1995, as internet usage grew in popularity, Parliament added the term ‘make’ to indecent image charges in response to the new trend of technology.
+This escalated less severe offences into the same category as offences involving production from source, such as taking indecent photographs of a child.

-The Crown Prosecution Service have described prohibited ‘making’ offences (under Section 1 of the Protection of Children Act 1978) as:
+The Crown Prosecution Service (CPS) has described prohibited ‘making’ offences (under Section 1 of the Protection of Children Act 1978) as:

 - To cause an indecent image to exist

 - To produce an indecent image through action